Emotions raw before Paris trial for Islamic State carnage

 “I stayed in my place for a few minutes to avoid a panic effect.
 People see me from their seats, and they can’t make the link between the detonations and my departure, or there’s the risk of stampede,” Hollande told Le Parisien newspaper this month.

 By then, a squad of gunmen including Abdeslam’s brother and Abaaoud had opened fire at La Bonne Bière and other bars and restaurants in the neighborhood.
-Muñoz was among the dead.
+Muñoz was among those hit, and as he lay dying a friend called his mother to tell her she needed to come immediately.
+By the time Dominique Kielemoes arrived, a few minutes later, ambulances were taking away the injured and the dead who were covered with blankets.
+She did not spot her younger son.

 That bloodshed outside came to an end at 9:41 p.m. at the Café Voltaire when Brahim Abdeslam detonated his explosives.
 The other two attackers fled.